maxper4/Contactor/README.md

     "CONTACTS": [
         {
-            "nickname": "owner (a nickname you want to use to contact the owner)", "discordId": "your discord id (not the nickname, found with the developer mode)" }
+            "nickname": "owner (a nickname you want to use to contact the owner)", "discordId": "your discord id (not the nickname, found with the developer mode)", "permissions": 3
+        }
     ],
     "TO_CONTACT_ON_ALERT": [